 - organization demonstrates financial stability and a broad base of financial support (5 points)

 - organization’s ability to carry out proposed project based on history of Commission funding (10 points)

-- the organization’s application is well planned, addresses all questions, and is correct an complete in all information provided (10 points)
+- the organization’s application is well planned, addresses all questions, and is correct and complete in all information provided (10 points)

-- Log in to the new Online Grants System to complete your “Organization” profile and begin an application.
+- Log into the Online Grants System to complete your “Organization” profile and begin an application.

 - Use the “Organizations” link to the left in your Online Grants System portal to ensure that the record is complete and accurate.
 This information is as important as the application itself, and incomplete or erroneous data will impact your chances for funding.
 To open the record for completing/editing, click the “Edit” button at the top of the Organizations screen.

 - Use the “People” link to ensure that the record is complete and accurate.
 This information will also be used in the review of the application.
 To open the record for editing, click the edit button at the top of the screen.

 - When both your “Organization” and “People” profiles are complete and accurate, select the “Apply for Grants” tab again and click the “Apply for an Annual Grant” link listed on the page.